How did the IFTJ come to be?

-Early in the morning of November 16, 1989, six Jesuit priests, their housekeeper, and her daughter were taken from their residence and executed by a Salvadoran military commando unit.
+Early in the morning of November 16, 1989, six Jesuit priests, a woman who cooked for the Jesuit community, and her daughter were taken from their residence and executed by a Salvadoran military commando unit.
 This horrendous atrocity alerted United States citizens to the systemic abuses and tragedies occurring during El Salvador’s civil war; however, those connected to the Jesuits were well aware of the injustices.
 These murders were not isolated nor were they random incidents.
 Much like the 1980 assassination of Archbishop Oscar Romero, these were violent responses to voices within the Church calling for an end to the oppression of the poor.

 Only to add to the horror of this massacre was the United State’s involvement in the war.
 US military aid funded the same military and many of the soldiers involved in the murder of the Jesuits trained in terrorism tactics at the School of the Americas (renamed the Western Hemisphere Institute for Security Cooperation) at Fort Benning in Columbus, Georgia.
 For 20 years, students, priests, nuns, and other concerned citizens gather at the base on the anniversary of the death of the Jesuits to be in solidarity with the Latin American communities afflicted with violence perpetrated by the school’s graduates.